Eligibility Fact Sheet

 - Have an intellectual disability as defined in Connecticut General Statutes Section 1-1g (see below)

 Have a medical diagnosis of Prader-Willi Syndrome (PWS), which is a neurobehavioral genetic disorder that must be diagnosed by a physician.

-People who have a diagnosis of autism spectrum disorder but do not have intellectual disability may be eligible for services from our Division of Autism Spectrum Services.
+People who have a diagnosis of autism spectrum disorder, but do not have intellectual disability may be eligible for services from the Autism Spectrum Disorder Program.
 Please click this link for more information. http://www.ct.gov/dds/cwp/view.asp?a=2730&q=442840

 What does this mean?

 A person has a valid Full Scale IQ score of 69 or below as indicated on intelligence/cognitive tests and significant limitations in adaptive functioning, that began during the developmental period before the age of 18.